-Manchester United caretaker manager Michael Carrick won five Premier League titles while he was a player at the club and four of those came alongside Republic of Ireland legend John O’Shea.
+Former Manchester United midfielder Michael Carrick won five Premier League titles while he was a player at the club and four of those came alongside Republic of Ireland legend John O’Shea.

 The pair were teammates from Carrick’s arrival at Old Trafford in 2006 right up until O’Shea’s departure to Sunderland in 2011 and they were both trusted members of Alex Ferguson’s all-conquering Red Devils side.